Query panels overview

 ## Runs object

 Use query panels to access the `runs` object.
 Run objects store records of your experiments.
-You can find more details in [Accessing runs object](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2#3.-accessing-runs-object) but, as quick overview, `runs` object has available:
+For more details, see [Accessing runs object](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2#3.-accessing-runs-object).
+As a quick overview, the `runs` object has the following available:

 * `summary`: A dictionary of information that summarizes the run's results.
-This can be scalars like accuracy and loss, or large files.
+The summary can contain scalars like accuracy and loss, or large files.
 By default, `wandb.Run.log()` sets the summary to the final value of a logged time series.
 You can set the contents of the summary directly.
 Think of the summary as the run's outputs.

 <Frame>